alexispurslane/atomicdatabase/README.md

 ## Contributing

 If you want to contribute, **awesome**!
-Please fork the project and do PRs from there.
-Never commit broken code (if you know its broken) as a rule.
+The only rule is: never commit broken code (if you know its broken).
 If you have questions, you can open issues for them, I'll make a documentation label.